rrwick/Porechop/README.md

 * Install to a specific location: `python3 setup.py install --prefix=$HOME/.local`
 * Install with pip (local copy): `pip3 install path/to/Porechop`
 * Install with pip (from GitHub): `pip3 install git+https://github.com/rrwick/Porechop.git`
+* Porechop includes `ez_setup.py` for users who don't have [setuptools](https://pypi.python.org/pypi/setuptools) installed, though that script is [deprecated](https://github.com/pypa/setuptools/issues/581).
+So if you run into any installation problems, make sure setuptools is installed on your computer: `pip3 install setuptools`

 ### Build and run without installation